 Psoriatic arthritis symptoms

-Psoriatic arthritis (PsA) is a chronic, inflammatory disease that can cause irreversible joint damage and affect other parts of your body, so it’s important to discuss your symptoms with your PsA specialist.
+Psoriatic arthritis (PsA) is a chronic, inflammatory disease that can cause irreversible joint damage and affect other parts of your body, so it’s important to discuss your symptoms with your doctor.
 The sooner psoriatic arthritis is

 the sooner it can be managed appropriately.